 When you reach Ma Wan Rural Committee Road turn right, and almost immediately you’ll notice a lane on the left, with signs for the Salvation Army Camp.
 Take this lane.
 I’ve marked the path up till this point on Google Maps.

 Walk till the end of this path and turn left, and then right.
 From this point on, walk straight down the path till you arrive at Ma Wan Main Street.
 This is where the abandoned village of Ma Wan starts.

 About Ma Wan’s Abandoned Town

 The eviction story of Ma Wan’s town is relatively recent.
-This 250 year old fishing village was once thriving with several thousands living here till the 1980s.
+This 250-year-old fishing village was once thriving with several thousand living here till the 1980s.
 It was home to one of Lantau’s stilt house (pang uk) communities, like the one in Tai O. And just like Tai O, Ma Wan was also known for its seafood restaurants, and farms of dried seafood and shrimp paste.

 But by 2011, the majority of the residents had been evicted after the developer of Park Island bought most of the land on Ma Wan.

 The developer offered villagers a three-storey house or three units in the new Park Island complex, which was completed in 2006.
 While most accepted the deal, others held out in protest.
 Eviction efforts continue to this day.

 Walk Around The Abandoned Village

 From Ma Wan Main Street, you can walk about the entire abandoned village quite easily.
 Most of the crumbling houses now have been fenced up with signs prohibiting visitors from trespassing.
 But there are a few houses that can still be accessed.